metaheed/kolle/README.md

 # About Kolle

-Kolle is for working on data models, data-contract, data quality, data profiling, and data linage instead of technical tooling.
+Kolle is for working on data models, data-contract, data quality, data profiling, and data linage instead of technical tooling or platform.

 Today for business continuation, the business model needs to represent in many ways - normalized form for transactional data, a time-series database for process mining, a knowledge graph for semantics search or link data, a data-vault or snowflake model for data warehouse, a streaming model for the real-time event and columnar storage for machine learning.
 To move or prepare the data and model for multiple types of consumption is not only expensive but has a lot of repetition costs for the team and technology setup.
 Automation needs to be in place to reduce repetition costs.